Emotional Intelligence Testing

 Social EQ Test

-Unique to EQworks, this revolutionary social skills assessment uncovers deep insights into social & communication skills.
+Experience this revolutionary social EQ test, unique to EQworks, which measures & uncovers deep insights into inter personal & communication skills.

 The Advanced Relationship Test (A.R.T) uncovers your 6 key relationship & communication attributes in 18 detailed areas of social EQ.

-EQ tests both uncover & develop high performance unlike IQ or personality tests
+EQ testing both uncovers & develops high performance unlike IQ or personality tests

 |Builds||Emotional intelligence test||Personality test|